How Real-Time Data Will Power Retail in 2021 and Beyond

 To provide superior personal service of this kind, call centers and associates need actionable, real-time data about the individual customer at their fingertips.
 In this way, they can provide service that is relevant to the customer’s wants and needs in that moment.

 In addition, all these interactions need to rely on the same customer data technology.
 A unified customer data solution such as a CDP eases the challenge of training and change management and allows retailers to deliver such personalized experiences at scale.
 Just as important, it ensures that associates at every stage of the customer relationship are all referring to the same data, rather than fragmented and incomplete customer records.
 That means a more seamless, unified experience for the customer.
+In addition, all of this data in a Single Customer view provides much better retail analytics to be able to better optimize the omnichannel customer experience.

 What’s Next in Data-Driven Customer Experiences